 705mm (27.75in) in wide grid and 480mm (18.9in) in narrow grid direction.

 It is possible to use AutoStore modules in a refrigerated warehouse down to 2 degrees Celsius (35 degrees F) under the circumstances that you have a constant environment (e.g. low, constant humidity and temperature).
-Even though the modules will work in this environment, we have not realized any installation in chilled environment yet.
-Operating Humidity on the modules is 40-90%, NON-CONDENSING.
+Even though the modules will work in this environment, we have not realised any installation in a chilled environment yet.
+Operating humidity on the modules is 40-90%, NON-CONDENSING.

 No, currently it is not approved by AutoStore to use an AutoStore installation in environments with less than 2 degrees Celsius (35 degrees F).
 A separate development of an “AutoStore freeze” is not planned at the moment.